-Using credit correctly not only keeps you out of financial hot water, but also helps you build a strong credit history and gain access to more and better credit deals.
-Even a single mistake you make with your first credit card can haunt you for years, based on the fact that businesses share your credit history with the major credit bureaus.
+Using credit correctly not only keeps you out of financial hot water but also helps you build a strong credit history and gain access to more and better credit deals.
+As the Federal Deposit Insurance Corporation explains, even a single mistake you make with your first credit card can haunt you for years.
+This is based on the fact that credit card companies share your credit history with the major credit bureaus.

 The Principal and the Pauper

-Credit card principal is the amount of money you charge, transfer or advance yourself.
-For example, if you buy a CD, that goes onto your credit card balance and is part of the principal on which your interest is calculated.
-If you get money from an ATM using your card or transfer a balance from another card, those are examples of principal.
+Credit card principal is the original amount of money you charge, transfer or advance yourself.
+For example, if you buy a CD, that goes onto your credit card balance and is part of the loan principal on which your interest is calculated.
+And if you get money from an ATM using your card or transfer a balance from another card, those are examples of principal.